 About Christophe Lachnitt

-I have published four books:
+I am the author of four books:

 - “Entre la vie et le vide” (2011) on the management of fear by professional climbers.

 - “Donnez du sens, il vous le rendra“ (2015) on the power of purpose in company culture and branding.